Loneliness: Differences between feeling lonely and being socially isolated

 There is a clear distinction between feeling lonely and being socially isolated (for example, a loner).
 In particular, one way of thinking about loneliness is as a discrepancy between one's necessary and achieved levels of social interaction, while solitude is simply the lack of contact with people.
 Loneliness is therefore a subjective yet multidimensional experience; if a person thinks they are lonely, then they are lonely.
-People can be lonely while in solitude, or in the middle of a crowd.
-What makes a person lonely is their perceived need for more social interaction or a certain type or quality of social interaction that is not currently available.
+People can be lonely while in solitude or in the middle of a crowd; what makes a person lonely is their perceived need for more social interaction or a certain type or quality of social interaction that is not currently available.
 A person can be in the middle of a party and feel lonely due to not talking to enough people.
 Conversely, one can be alone and not feel lonely; even though there is no one around, that person is not lonely because there is no desire for social interaction.
 There have also been suggestions that each person has their own optimal level of social interaction.
 If a person gets too little or too much social interaction, this could lead to feelings of loneliness or over-stimulation.

 Solitude can have positive effects on individuals.
 One study found that, although time spent alone tended to depress a person's mood and increase feelings of loneliness, it also helped to improve their cognitive state, such as improving concentration.
 It can be argued some individuals seek solitude for discovering a more meaningful and vital existence.
 Furthermore, once the alone time was over, people's moods tended to increase significantly.
 Solitude is also associated with other positive growth experiences, religious experiences, and identity building such as solitary quests used in rites of passages for adolescents.

 Transient vs. chronic loneliness

 Another important typology of loneliness focuses on the time perspective.
 In this respect, loneliness can be viewed as either transient or chronic.
 Transient loneliness is temporary in nature; generally it is easily relieved.
 Chronic loneliness is more permanent and not easily relieved.
-For example, when a person is sick and cannot socialize with friends, this would be a case of transient loneliness.
-Once the person got better it would be easy for them to alleviate their loneliness.
-A person with long term feelings of loneliness, regardless of if they are at a family gathering or with friends, is experiencing chronic loneliness.
+For example, when a person is sick and cannot socialize with friends, this would be a case of transient loneliness, as it would be easy for them to alleviate their loneliness once they got better.
+A person with long-term feelings of loneliness, regardless of whether they are with friends or at a family gathering, is experiencing chronic loneliness.